HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Cover loosely with foil and let rest 30 minutes before carving.

-Whichever quality grade you choose, standing rib roast is a special treat that will impress your friends and family, and it couldn't be easier to cook in the WSM.
-Best of all, you'll achieve a smoky flavor that surpasses most of the prime rib you've ever eaten in restaurants.
+Standing rib roast is a special treat that will impress your friends and family, and it couldn’t be easier to cook in the WSM.
+Best of all, you’ll achieve a smoky flavor that surpasses most of the prime rib you’ve ever eaten in restaurants.

 Splurge On USDA Prime Meat

-This picture shows the 6.5 pound USDA Prime standing rib roast that I purchased from a high-end market.
-I was a bit disappointed that I couldn't get a roast from the small end—this one was cut from ribs 6-8—but it was still very, very good.
+This photo shows the 6.5 pound USDA Prime standing rib roast that I purchased from a high-end market.
+I was a bit disappointed that I couldn’t get a roast from the small end—this one was cut from ribs 6-8—but it was still very, very good.

 • When buying a bone-in rib roast, figure on 1 to 1-1/4 pounds pre-cooked weight per serving.